cqframework/vsp-ig/docs/key-elements-and-package.md

 In more detail, this means the package would include value sets that are referenced by key elements in profiles defined in the implementation guide, resulting in the inclusion of inherited key elements.
 Recursively here means that this inheritance applies to the derived profiles all the way back to the resource on which the profile is defined.

+> BR: We should keep the "key elements" decision separate from the "recursively" decision

+> BR: I think there are 3 options we need to consider for recursion too:
+> 1. Not recursive (i.e. only consider artifacts that are "in" the artifact being packaged) (this is roughly packageOnly = true)
+> 2. Recursive, but excluding core (consider artifacts that are in dependencies, but not if that dependency is the core spec)
+> 3. Fully recursive (this is roughly packageOnly = false)
+>
+> The dependency trace should be complete, regardless of how the packaging is performed

 ### CRMI $package Context

 - $package already takes include, which can include terminology, profiles, examples, etc.  ￼